freedomofpress/securedrop-docs/docs/set_up_transfer_and_export_device.rst

 -------------------------------------------
 Because files are copied between multiple computers, KeePassXC in Tails is not necessarily the most convenient option for managing the encryption passphrases for your *Transfer Device* or your *Export Device*.
-While Tails itself gives you the option to "remember" passphrases, this option does not work across reboots.
+Tails itself gives you the option to "remember" passphrases, this will save it to your keyring in the persistent volume.

 A simple alternative is to make sure that every journalist stores the *Transfer Device* and *Export Device* passphrases in their own password manager,